Try (a Career!) Before you buy by working as a Temporary Employee to answer the question: ‘What do I want to be when I grow up?’

 So, what to do?

-Enter one of the best avenues a new graduate can embark on to ‘test-drive’ their chosen career path- temporary work!
+Enter one of the best avenues a new graduate can embark on to ‘test-drive’ their chosen career path- temporary staffing!
 The benefits that temporary or contract positions bring are numerous and significant as a way to learn on-the-job, try a field out, and earn some money to live at the same time.
-Key benefits include:

 - Save Time and Money - and Gain Confidence!
 According to a recent post by Monster, temporary and contract work allows recent graduates to gain real-life, hands-on experience in their chosen fields.
 Think of it as dipping your toes in the pool before fully diving in.
 In fact, a study conducted around this found that most recent grads who temp in a law firm for a summer “immediately change their majors away from law” and save themselves on the costly tuition and resulting student loans.
 Conversely, “trying before you buy” can be a great way to affirm your field is in fact right for you - helping you to move forward in your career with confidence.